 What is Amazon Cognito?

-Key Features
+Core Features

 - User Pools for user registration and login

-- Identity Pools for AWS credential exchange
+- Identity Pools for exchanging tokens for temporary AWS credentials

 - Social login with Google, Apple, Facebook, Amazon